16-year-old student accused of battering, sexually assaulting teacher identified - NewsBreak

 Garcia was taken into custody and booked into the Clark County Detention Center for attempted murder, sexual assault, battery with intent to commit sexual assault, first-degree kidnapping and robbery.

 Garcia’s bail was set at $500,000.
-If he posts bail, he is to be placed on electronic monitoring and will be ordered to have no contact with the victim.Doll encourages women to join trucking industry
+If he posts bail, he is to be placed on electronic monitoring and will be ordered to have no contact with the victim.Once a retail giant, Kmart down to 3 stores after NJ closing

 Garcia is scheduled to appear in court April 12 at 8 a.m.